-- use electric mining equipment rather than diesel mining equipment; - use electric heating equipment in the gold processing plant rather than diesel heating equipment; and - use grid electric power for processing plant and administration purposes, rather than power generated onsite using an LNG-powered generator.
+- use electric mining equipment rather than diesel mining equipment; - use grid electric power for processing plant and administration purposes, rather than power generated onsite using an LNG-powered generator.

-An in-house study to reduce carbon dioxide (CO_2) emissions at the Hasbrouck Gold Project was completed in 2022.
-The findings show CO_2 emissions can be significantly reduced by:
+An in-house conceptual study aimed at reducing carbon dioxide ( $CO_2$ ) emissions at the Hasbrouck Gold Project was completed in 2022 .
+The findings showed that $CO_2$ emissions can be significantly reduced by: